Readers Prefer Outputs of AI Trained on Copyrighted Books over Expert Human Writers: S8: Detection Mechanisms and Economic Analysis (Figure 4)

 \subsection{S8.1: AI Detection and Preference Relationship}

 Table~\ref{tab:s8.1} presents the full model examining how AI detectability (Pangram score) influences preferences.
-The key finding is the significant interaction between \emph{pangram\_score} and \emph{setting} (quality: $\hat\beta\approx 2.90$, $p<0.001$), indicating that fine-tuning reverses and substantially attenuates the negative association between detectability and preference observed in in-context prompting.
+The key finding is the significant interaction between \emph{pangram\_score} and \emph{setting} (quality: $\hat\beta\approx 2.90$, $p<0.001$), indicating that fine-tuning attenuates the negative association between detectability and preference observed in in-context prompting.
+The significant three-way interactions (pangram\_score $\times$ setting $\times$ reader\_type) further indicate that the detectability penalty and its attenuation differ across reader groups, with college-educated general readers showing less sensitivity to detectability than MFA-trained readers even before fine-tuning.

 \begingroup